PascalH180/go-calculator/README.md

-# GO simple Calculator
+# GO simple calculator
-That is my first code in GO I've wrote myself.
+That is my first code that I've wrote in GO myself.